55Honey/Acore_LevelUpReward/README.md

 ## LevelUpReward
-LUA script for Azerothcore with ElunaLUA to reward players for reaching certain levels.
+Lua script for Azerothcore with ElunaLUA to reward players for reaching certain levels.

 Proudly hosted on [ChromieCraft](https://www.chromiecraft.com/)